ballerina-platform/module-ballerinax-microsoft.onedrive/README.md

     }
     ```

-    Set the path to your Ballerina distribution's trust store as the \<TURST_STORE_PATH>.
+    13. Set the path to your Ballerina distribution's trust store as the `<TURST_STORE_PATH>`.
 This is by default located in the following path.

     `$BALLERINA_HOME/distributions/ballerina-<BALLERINA_VERSION>/bre/security/ballerinaTruststore.p12`

     The default `TRUST_STORE_PASSWORD` is set to "ballerina".

-3. Create a new Ballerina project by executing the following command.
+3. Create a new Ballerina project by executing the command below.

 	```shell
 	<PROJECT_ROOT_DIRECTORY>$ ballerina new project_name